 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 Ephesians 6: 12

 “Liberalism is dead, long live liberalism!”
-James Luther Adams arrested attention with this opener to a mid-life essay, playing off the ancient announcement of the monarch’s demise and the rise—with no space for an interloper—of another.
+James Luther Adams arrested attention with this opener to a mid-life essay, playing off the ancient announcement of the monarch’s demise and the rise of another—with no space for an interloper.
 When the old ruler is gone the dynasty renews itself.
 So too, the dynasty of liberalism.

 Deep discontent with the religious liberalism that Adams found in his adopted Unitarian denomination led him to become its strongest critic.
-Both its secular Humanist and liberal Christian branches he saw “caught in a cultural lag.”
+He saw both its secular Humanist and liberal Christian branches as “caught in a cultural lag.”
 His theology lays the intellectual groundwork for a new religious liberalism, transformed in ways that carry it beyond its Enlightenment-formed consciousness—a consciousness prioritizing the rational, the universal, and the individual.
 In his Post-modern version these priorities become, respectively, the voluntary, the historical, and the communal.

 The shift from Modern (“Enlightenment”) to Post-modern thought is closely related to the shift from a “liberal” to a “liberationist” orientation in theology.
 Adams did not discuss “liberation theology” as such; nevertheless his thought reflects the shift.
 An example illustrates the difference, namely, the contemporary issue often framed as “equality vs. equity.”
-The liberal principle of human equality—Jefferson’s classic declaration “all men are created equal”—stands as an unqualified principle (taking “men” as “people”), but absent a commitment to actualize and universalize it as equity, it becomes an empty slogan and feeds cynicism.
-The two concepts stand in dialectical relation: Equity authenticates commitment to equality.
+The liberal principle of human equality—Jefferson’s classic declaration, “All men are created equal”—stands as an unqualified principle (taking “men” as “people”), but absent a commitment to actualize and universalize it as equity, equality becomes an empty slogan and feeds cynicism.
+The two concepts stand in dialectical relation; equity authenticates commitment to equality.

 Adams did not discount the intellectual achievements of the Enlightenment, nor abandon its core commitments.
-He cited the spirit of the Enlightenment captured by Immanuel Kant: Sapere aude!
+He cited Immanuel Kant’s summation of the Enlightenment: Sapere aude!
 But “Dare to think!” in Adams’s persistently dialectical vision includes rethinking the meaning of liberalism itself.
 Liberals, like the adherents of any great historical tradition, must “read the signs of the times” and respond critically and creatively.
-Adams’s early studies led him to conclude that “time is the essence of God and humanity.”
+Adams’s early studies led him to conclude, “Time is the essence of God and humanity.”
 He developed a theology, then, that does not avoid “the dust and heat” of the human history but “takes time seriously.”
 He named it prophetic theology.

 Three Nets to Capture a Protean Thinker